hun756/CQuery/README.md

 ### What is the difference ?
 Cheerp is a compiler, Jquery is a library which which written in javascript.
-    Cquery compiled in Cheerp and generated native javascript output:
+    Cquery compiled in Cherpd and generated native javascript output:

 <br>